Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Experiments

 \section{Experiments}

-{\bf Synthetic CMDP}
+\subsection{Synthetic CMDP}

 This section presents numerical evaluations of the proposed algorithm.
 We first evaluated our algorithm for a synthetic CMDP with a single constraint.
-The transition kernels, rewards, and utilities are chosen such that the problem has a unique optimal solution and satisfies Assumption \ref{ass:prob}.
 The objective is to maximize the cumulative reward while guaranteeing that the cumulative utility is at least $2.$ Comparison between Triple-Q and PRI can be found in Figure~\ref{fig:cmdp-re}.
-Experiment details can be found in the Appendix \ref{app:sim-mdp}.
+Experiment details can be found in Appendix \ref{app:sim-mdp}.

-We can observe that PRI converges significantly faster than Triple-Q. Remarkably, both regret and constraint violation level off at the beginning of policy refinement after approximately $110,000$ episodes.
-However, the regret of Triple-Q continues to increase sublinearly.
-PRI significantly outperforms Triple-Q on regret.
-At the end of the $1,100,000$ episodes, Triple-Q has a regret of $2.05 \times 10^5$ and constraint violation of $-3.86 \times 10^4$.
-In contrast, the regret and constraint violation under PRI are $-1.73 \times 10^3$ and $1.06 \times 10^4$, respectively.
-Thus, the regret is significantly lower than Triple-Q. Since the full CMDP model is given, we can obtain the optimal solution by using the linear programming approach.
-The cumulative reward and cumulative utility under PRI are are $1.57301,$ and $2.00008,$ which are very close to the optimal solution $1.57306$ and $2.$
+We can observe that PRI significantly outperforms Triple-Q on regret.
+At the end of the $8\times 10^6$ episodes, Triple-Q has a regret of $1.57 \times 10^6$ and constraint violation of $-4.17\times 10^5$.
+In contrast, the regret and constraint violation under PRI are $ 6.89\times 10^4$ and $-8 \times 10^4$, respectively.
+Thus, PRI has significantly lower regret than Triple-Q while achieving zero constraint violation.
+Since the full CMDP model is given, we can obtain the optimal solution by using the linear programming approach.
+The cumulative reward and cumulative utility we get for our learned policy are $1.561,$ and $2.016,$ which match the optimal solution $1.573$ and $2.$ The learned policy includes a single stochastic decision and can be found in Appendix \ref{app:sim-mdp}.

-{\bf Grid-world}
+\subsection{Grid-world}